martagraziano/Striatum_atlas_earlyPD/README.md

 Perform differential expression and pseudotime trajectory analyses for specific cell types, particularly focusing on astrocytes, oligodendrocytes, and spiny projection neurons (SPNs).

-Develop and apply computational models for trajectory inference and pseudotime analyses.
+Apply computational models for trajectory inference and pseudotime analyses.

-This repository was used in the study titled "Comprehensive Transcriptomic and Spatial Analysis of Striatal Cell States in Parkinson's Disease".
-It provides a valuable resource for investigating cell-type-specific and region-specific responses to dopamine depletion in both mouse models and human PD tissue.
+This repository was used in the study titled "A molecular atlas of cell types in the mouse and human parkinsonian striatum."
 ## System Requirements

 The code in this repository is designed to run on systems capable of supporting: